hiweller/hiweller.github.io/_pages/cv.md

 Publications in preparation
 ---------------------------
+Capano, J. G., Cieri, R. L., **Weller, H.I.**, and Brainerd, E. L. (2019) Ribs All the Way Down: 3D-Rib Kinematics during Lung Ventilation in Boa constrictor (Reptilia: Serpentes), Comparison with Three Non-Serpentine Squamates, and Implications for Evolutionary Convergence (in prep).

 **Weller, H.I.**, Olsen, A., Camp, A.L., Hernandez, L.P., Manafzadeh, A.R., and Brainerd, E.L.
 (2019) An XROMM study of intra-oral transport and swallowing in catfish.
 Integrative Organismal Biology (in prep).

 Cohen, K.E., **Weller, H.I.**, and Summer, A.P.
 (2019) Functional homodonty: a statistical measure of tooth stress as it relates to shape.
 Journal of Anatomy (in prep).